rwynn/llave/README.md

 ### packaging llave

-* Follow the first 3 steps from developing llave.
+* Clone the llave repository and install nodejs.

-* Run `npm run package` to create an app.esar file in the build folder
+* Run `npm run package` to create an `app.esar` file and an `app.esar.unpacked` directory in the build folder

-* Follow the steps in using llave substituting your app.esar file for the one in step 3.
+* Follow the steps in using llave substituting your own app.esar file and app.esar.unpacked folder for the ones in step 3.

 ### llave design

 llave is primary a React app running in a renderer process in Electron.
 For communicating with the password manager, the React app sends IPC calls to the main process.
-The main process spawns the ironclad command with appropriate arguments and returns results to the renderer process.
+The main process executes the ironclad command with appropriate arguments and returns results to the renderer process.

-llave tries to offload as much as possible to the ironclad command.
-Since ironclad is not packaged with llave but remains a separate binary, it is possible to update the password manager without any changes to llave itself.

 llave is currently a desktop only password manager shell.